 Instead of making a resolution this year, I am choosing a word.
 A word to hopefully define the growth I want to see in ’09.

-We spent the evening last night at Sir D’s brothers house, with Sir D’s other brother also in attendance.
+We spent the evening last night at Bent's house with Dan's crew also in attendance.
 Just think lots of cousins running amok and lots of loud laughter and fun.
 And gun cleaning and card playing, because we live in Texas and that’s what we do.

 So after the clock hit 10pm we toasted in the New Year and announced our resolutions.
 We did this at 10 because we were ringing in the New Year with Nova Scotia, because we were all tired and wanted to go to bed and Nova Scotia rings in the New Year before anyone else on this continent.
 The little kids didn’t really care, or get it, and it just perpetuated the idea to the teenagers how dorky we adults are.